OLD HEART

 The film has screened nationally to large audiences in Brooklyn, Detroit, Chicago, California, and many Michigan locations.

-Upcoming Dates include Grand Rapids and Portage, Kalamazoo, Michigan (June 27-July 6 and Indianapolis July 20.
+Current screenings include Grand Rapids and Portage/Kalamazoo, Michigan through July 10.
+The film also plays in Indianapolis July 20.
 There are also five screenings set for the Netherlands in September.
 More dates will be announced soon.

 Lead actor Edward Gaines talks about Old Heart talks about his own story behind the film here.
 Co-Lead Zaneta Adams, formerly director of the Michigan Department of Veterans Affairs who also worked at the VA in Washington during the Biden Administration tells more about the story behind the film here.